RAS-University/robotic-courses/docs/geometry-planning.md

 ![Overview](https://youtu.be/mGuDXlZEoSc)

 In **motion control** problems, the robot's objective is to follow a predefined trajectory as accurately as possible — regardless of contact with the environment.
 This is suitable for free-space movements where external forces are negligible or undesirable.
 While the premise of motion control might be basic in nature, it is a fundamental part of any higher-level robot manipulation.

-However, motion control alone is not sufficient when a robot physically interacts with its environment.
-Indeed unregulated contact can cause slippage, loss of contact, damage and excessive force.
-This is where **force control** becomes essential: it ensures that the robot applies and regulates the desired amount of force during contact, making the interaction both safe and effective.
-A force control strategy modifies the robot's joint positions or torques to account for interaction forces at the end-effector.

-This is why, in the past decade, research in robot force control has increased significantly, with applications across medical, industrial and service robotics.
-In industrial robotics, typical tasks that involves robot interaction with an environment such as polishing, cutting, scraping, pick-and-place, welding, etc. can benefit from the use of different methods of force control strategies.
-Another particularly impactful area is physical human-robot interaction, where the robot must respond to human-applied forces and work in synchrony.
-In these scenarios, force control enables safe, adaptive and cooperative behavior in shared tasks.

 <details markdown="1">